Clarence Thomas Supreme Court nomination: Autobiographies by Hill and Thomas

-In 1997, Anita Hill penned her autobiography, Speaking Truth To Power, and she addressed why she filed no complaint at the time of the alleged harassment in the early 1980s:
+In 1997, Anita Hill penned her autobiography, Speaking Truth To Power, in which she addressed why she had filed no complaint at the time of the alleged harassment in the early 1980s:

 I assessed the situation and chose not to file a complaint.
 I had every right to make that choice.
 And until society is willing to accept the validity of claims of harassment, no matter how privileged or powerful the harasser, it is a choice women will continue to make.

 In 2007, Clarence Thomas published his memoirs, also revisiting the Anita Hill controversy.
 He described her as touchy and apt to overreact, and described her work at the EEOC as mediocre.
 He wrote:

 On Sunday morning, courtesy of Newsday, I met for the first time an Anita Hill who bore little resemblance to the woman who had worked for me at EEOC and the Education Department.
 Somewhere along the line, she had been transformed into a conservative, devoutly religious Reagan-administration employee.
 In fact, she was a left-winger who'd never expressed any religious sentiments whatsoever during the time I'd known her, and the only reason why she'd held a job in the Reagan administration was because I'd given it to her.

-In an op-ed piece written by Anita Hill, appearing in The New York Times on October 2, 2007, Hill wrote that she "will not stand by silently and allow [Justice Thomas], in his anger, to reinvent me."
+In an op-ed piece in The New York Times on October 2, 2007, Hill wrote that she "will not stand by silently and allow [Justice Thomas], in his anger, to reinvent me."